clarkwinkelmann/phpvhostgenerator/README.md

 # PHPVHostGenerator

-Small PHP script that generates an Apache VirtalHosts config from a json file.
+Small PHP script that generates Apache VHost config from a json file.